Applying the Adwords API

 Caught Wrong Footed by Google

 Not to worry, we pressed on with our development efforts.
 A couple months later, Google introduced position preference.
 Another great feature.
-I sent an email to Google customer service, asking them to please keep us apprised of all their future development plans (just joking).
+I emailed Google customer service, asking them to please keep us apprised of all their future development plans… Of course I’m just joking.
 They never replied to my email, so what was left to do but pull the plug on the development project.

 Google Crystal Ball